 Abstract.

-Cuticular scales of arthropods are one of the most investigated subjects of structural colouration studies.
-However, most of these focus on extant and derived butterflies and beetles.
-Only few investigations have recently tackled the colour producing mechanisms of scales of early butterflies and springtails, pointing towards the importance of thin film or diffraction grating effects in the production of the typical broadband golden colour.
-In order to disentangle the effects of these two mechanisms, and thus, to gain crucial insight in the evolution of colour in early arthropod scales, we investigated colour production through body scales in seven springtail species that show a clear metallic/iridescent colouration.
-Reflectance spectra of these seven species are largely uniform in that they exhibit a broadband metallic/golden colouration with peaks in the violet/blue region.
+Structural colors produced by cuticular scales in arthropods are well-studied, but most research thus far has focused on derived butterflies and beetles with distinct hues.
+A few recent studies suggested that the broadband golden colour of early butterfly and springtail scales was produced by either thin film interference or diffraction grating effects, but could not distinguish between them.
+To disentangle the effects of these two mechanisms, and thus, to gain crucial insight in the evolution of colour in early arthropod scales, we investigated colour production through body scales in seven springtail species that show a clear metallic iridescent colouration.
+Reflectance spectra of these seven species are largely uniform in that they exhibit a broadband metallic golden colouration with peaks in the violet-blue region.
 The colour production mechanism is an interplay between thin film and diffraction effects but is scale type dependent.
-In case of most spinulate scales, colour is produced through thin film (scale thickness) effects.
-In scales with longitudinal ridges the situation is reversed, with the ridges producing a metallic colour through diffraction effects.
+In most spinulate scales, colour is produced through thin film effects.
+By contrast, scales with longitudinal ridges produce a metallic colour through diffraction effects.
 This indicates a remarkable tuning of scale colour using two separate mechanisms and suggests convergent evolution in early arthropod scales.

 Keywords.